USC Holds Memorial For Victor McElhaney, Slain ‘Son Of Oakland’

-LOS ANGELES (CBS SF) — The University of Southern California will hold a memorial Tuesday evening for Victor McElhaney, who was fatally shot during a failed robbery in Los Angeles earlier in March.
+LOS ANGELES (CBS SF) — The University of Southern California is holding a memorial Tuesday evening for Victor McElhaney, who was fatally shot during a failed robbery in Los Angeles earlier in March.

 The memorial is scheduled from 6 to 8:30 p.m. in the Ronald Tutor Campus Center Ballroom, according to The Daily Trojan, the university’s newspaper.